rick-r/marriage-figaro-norway/captions.md

     If you want to dance, my dear little Count,
     I'll play the tune for you on my guitar.

-    If you want to attend my school
+    If you want to come to my school
     I'll teach you all the moves.

+    [ or ]

+    You wanna dance?

+    I'll play my guitar for you.

+    Come to my school

+    I'll teach you a lesson.

 Saprò ... ma piano,